Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Methods

 \section{Methods}

-Our main idea is that making \textit{\textbf{Coupling}} (\citep{lindvall2002lectures}) between the draft distributions from consecutive iterations can increase the collision probability without compromising the theoretical lossless correctness of the SJD.
+Our main idea is that making \textit{\textbf{Coupling}} \cite{lindvall2002lectures} between the draft distributions from consecutive iterations can increase collision without compromising the theoretical lossless property of the SD.
 To formalize, we begin with mathematical definition of coupling :

 \begin{definition}[Coupling] For two distributions $P(\cdot)$ and $Q(\cdot)$ on the same support $\mathcal{V}$, a joint distribution $\pi(\cdot, \cdot)$ over $\mathcal{V} \times\mathcal{V}$ is a \textbf{Coupling} of $P$ and $Q$ if its marginals satisfy: